 The Interfraternity Council has its own set of bid cards that it collects from chapters.
 While you may receive bids from different organizations, once you accept one particular bid from a chapter, ensure that you complete the IFC Bid Card as well.

-Pledging varies significatly among fraternites, but you can at least expect at least a term of pledgeship.
-While a pledge you will continue to build connections with the active brothers and learn about the fraternity.
+The new member process varies significatly among fraternites.
+While a new member you will continue to build connections with the active brothers and learn about the fraternity.
 The fraternity will guide you to brotherhood as long as you hold yourself to their standards.
-The vast majority of pledges do become members in the end.
+The vast majority of new members do become members in the end.

 Through some traditional ceremony, the fraternity of your choice will make you a full brother.
 This is generally a secret proccess that will connect you with the history of your fraternity and the men in it.